pbnj/gitgo/README.md

 # GitGo
 A minimal CLI app to query GitHub users.

-This project was conceived to introduce GO to beginners.
+This project was conceived to introduce GO to beginners: http://bit.ly/2eIFoIs

 ## Installation
 - `go get github.com/pmbenjamin/gitgo`